poanchen/poanchen.github.io/_posts/2018-02-09-Solving-the-Fibonacci-problem-using-Dynamic-Programming-in-Java.md

 ### Top Down - Memoization

 When the recursion does a lot of unnecessary calculation, just like one above, an easy way to solve this is to cache the results.
 Whenever you are trying to computer a number say n.
 We first check if have done that before in our cache.
 If we did, simply return what was in the cache.
 Otherwise, try to compute the number.
-Once we get the number, we make sure to put the result to the cache for use in the future.
+Once we get the number, we make sure to put the result to the cache for use in the future.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2018/02/09/Solving-the-Fibonacci-problem-using-Dynamic-Programming-in-Java/FibonacciNumber.java" target="_blank">source code</a>

 <pre>
   <code class="java">